TrueBlocks/trueblocks-core/src/other/issuance/README.md

-## Modeling and Auditing the Ethereum Supply
+# Modeling and Auditing the Ethereum Supply

-This is an attempt to respond to #SupplyGate, which was a silly Twitter discussion about the fact that getting Ethereum's current supply is not as easy as it should be.
-News flash: it's not.
+This code is in response to #SupplyGate, which was a silly Twitter discussion (as most are) about the fact that a perfectly mathematical number is difficult to get from an Ethereum node.
+News flash: it's difficult to get.

-We wrote two articles (here and here) trying to explain the calcuations.
-We did this mostly to help ourselves understand how to write the code in this repo.
+We wrote two articles explaing the calcuations by re-visting the Yellow Paper, looking closely at the overly complete equations, translating those equations into English, and then arriving at the above code.

 Here's links to the two articles which discuss:

 Ethereum Issuance: minerReward
 Ethereum Issuance: uncleReward

-### Building the Code
+## Building and Using the Code

-First, you must download, build and get running the TrueBlocks core libraries and tools.
+To get started, you must download, build and get running the TrueBlocks core libraries and tools.
+Do that now, and return when you've completed that task.

-After that, follow these instructions to build this repo:
+Next, follow these instructions to build the code in this repo (from the ./build folder):

-    cd ./src/other/issuance
+    cd ../src/other/issuance
     make every
     bin/issuance